Landiie/landie.github.io/src/sammi-extensions/landitube-0210-docs.md

 New as of 0.21, Attitudes are movements you can add to your tuber based on what model, emotion or even specific pose you are on!
 Attitudes can also be customized to form your own _presets_.
 More on that later.

+## Types

-There currently are a total of 5 attitudes to choose from:
+There are the current attitudes to choose from:

 - Jam
 - Sway